 James Graham-Campbell’s The Viking World covers much of the same ground as Lars Brownworth’s The Sea Wolves and Anders Winroth’s The Age of the Vikings, presenting a well-rounded overview of the Viking Age for the general reader.
 It, too, is written in easy-to-understand language and is perfectly newbie-friendly.

 But what really sets Graham-Campbell’s offering apart is that just about every single page contains at least one picture that accompanies the text.
 These range from color photos of archaeological artifacts and landscapes to maps to drawings and diagrams of Norse buildings and technology.
 Like Winroth’s expertly-chosen case studies, these go a long way toward bringing the Viking Age to life, but in a more directly visual way.
 If you’re a fan of lots and lots of pictures in your nonfiction books, this one is for you.
-Click here to view or buy The Viking World at Amazon, where it’s discounted 36% from its list price.
+Click here to view or buy The Viking World at Amazon.

 4. The Penguin Historical Atlas of the Vikings by John Haywood